Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Related Work

 \subsection{The Compilation Paradigm}

+We position compiled AI within the broader shift toward compound AI systems~\citep{zaharia2024shift}, where capabilities are delivered through composed components rather than single models.
+Within this framing, three threads of prior work motivate the paradigm.

-The most directly relevant prior work validates compilation as a productive paradigm for LLM systems.
+The most directly relevant validates compilation as a productive paradigm for LLM systems.
 DSPy \citep{khattab2023dspy} compiles declarative LLM calls into optimized pipelines, achieving 25--65\% improvement over prompt engineering and enabling small 770M-parameter models to compete with GPT-3.5 on several tasks.
 LLM+P \citep{liu2023llmp} translates natural language to PDDL and delegates execution to classical planners; LLMs alone fail to produce even feasible plans, but the hybrid approach succeeds.
 WorkflowLLM \citep{fan2024workflowllm} demonstrates one-shot workflow learning with zero-shot transfer to unseen APIs.
-FlowMind \citep{zeng2024flowmind} generates workflows that prevent runtime hallucinations via structured intermediate representations.
+FlowMind~\citep{zeng2023flowmind} generates workflows that prevent runtime hallucinations via structured intermediate representations.

+A second thread concerns structured generation and tool invocation.
+Tool-augmented LLMs~\citep{schick2023toolformer} and program-aided approaches~\citep{gao2023pal, chen2023pot, li2024chainofcode} established the broader pattern of LLMs invoking external functions or generating code as a reasoning step; compiled AI fixes the tool selection and schema at compile time so that runtime invocation is bounded by a predetermined contract.
 AlphaCodium \citep{ridnik2024alphacodium} shows that structured multi-stage flows with verification improve GPT-4 accuracy from 19\% to 44\%.
 MetaGPT's Standard Operating Procedures \citep{hong2024metagpt} are essentially compiled workflows: deterministic procedures reducing cascading hallucinations by constraining agent behavior.

-Our work differs from these efforts in two ways.
-First, we treat \emph{production viability} as a first-class concern---not just accuracy improvement, but operational properties (token economics, determinism, auditability, cost at scale) that determine enterprise deployability.
-Second, we study compilation specifically in high-stakes domains where reliability is a regulatory requirement, demonstrating both where the approach excels (structured function-calling) and where it must adapt (noisy document extraction via bounded agentic invocation).
+Concurrent work by \citet{blueprint2025} also separates deterministic workflow structure from LLM-driven steps, evaluated on $\tau$-bench.
+We share the deterministic-orchestration intuition but differ on three points: (i) Blueprint keeps the LLM in every per-step decision, whereas compiled AI removes the LLM from execution entirely except where a step explicitly requires semantic understanding (and even there, invocation is bounded by a compile-time schema); (ii) we evaluate operational metrics including token amortization, determinism, validation pipeline yield, and security, rather than task completion alone; (iii) we evaluate on structured (BFCL) and noisy semantic (DocILE) inputs rather than $\tau$-bench's agent-style scenarios.
+More broadly, our work treats \emph{production viability} as a first-class concern, focusing on operational properties (token economics, determinism, auditability, cost at scale) that determine enterprise deployability in high-stakes domains where reliability is a regulatory requirement.